hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

+So far, we restricted our attention to the additive Gaussian noise model.
+While this additive noise model is the most commonly used model, it would be inappropriate in some cases such as speckle noise found in synthetic aperture radar (SAR) images.
+In this example, we consider a different noise model where the noise is proportional to the value of the observations.

-In this second example, we consider a nonlinear PDE in three space dimensions for which we seek to infer an unknown boundary data from pointwise uncertain state observations.
+The example forward model is a nonlinear PDE in three space dimensions for which we seek to infer an unknown coefficient field in a Robin boundary condition.
 Specifically, the forward governing equations are given by